Facial Recognition isn’t confined to the realms of computer science. It has solid business applications.

 Just like Google’s service, there’s a playground available right on the home page, which makes testing the API a lot of fun!

 Are there significant differences among the top managed face recognition services?
 Not really.
 There’s intense competition in the field right now, and new features are being rolled out faster than pizzas.
 If you’re tied to a particular ecosystem already, using their own face recognition service makes sense.
-Otherwise, you might want to choose a different vendor if your needs are specific (controlling own data, needing plain detection only, etc.).
+Otherwise, you might want to choose a different vendor if your needs are specific (controlling your own data, needing plain detection only, etc.).

 Anti-Facial Recognition Systems